Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.3 =
 - [New API]: Added white background for popup item logo.
+- [New API]: Fixed product description wasn't passed to Stripe.

 = 2.0.2 =
-- New API related: Fixed checkout error when both billing and shipping address collection enabled.
+- [New API]: Fixed checkout error when both billing and shipping address collection enabled.
-- New API related: Fixed popup JavaScript caching issue.
+- [New API]: Fixed popup JavaScript caching issue.

 = 2.0.1 =
 - Important: This is a major upgrade.
 We advise that you backup your site before upgrading the plugin.